2022 Bexley London Borough Council election: Electoral process

 Bexley, as with all other London borough councils, elects all of its councillors at once every four years, with the previous election having taken place in 2018.
 The election took place by multi-member first-past-the-post voting, with each ward being represented by two or three councillors.
 Electors had as many votes as there are councillors to be elected in their ward, with the top two or three being elected.

 All registered electors (British, Irish, Commonwealth and European Union citizens) living in London aged 18 or over were entitled to vote in the election.
 People who lived at two addresses in different councils, such as university students with different term-time and holiday addresses, were entitled to be registered for and vote in elections in both local authorities.
 Voting in-person at polling stations took place from 7:00 to 22:00 on election day, and voters were able to apply for postal votes or proxy votes in advance of the election.

 Councillors not standing for re-election

 A number of councillors did not stand for re-election and/or had their party whip removed due to impropriety or controversy.
-Councillor Danny Hackett, Thamesmead East (Labour), was an Independent councillor after allegations of sexual misconduct on social media.
+Councillor Danny Hackett, Thamesmead East (Labour), was an Independent councillor after allegations of sexual misconduct on social media, which he denied.
 Councillor Adam Wildman, Blackfen & Lamorbey (Conservative) no longer sat as a Tory after being found to have participated in a lockdown-breaking party with former mayoral candidate Shaun Bailey.
 Councillor Dave Putson, Belvedere (Labour) also lost the whip.
 Councillor Linda Bailey, Crook Log (Conservative) died in office in 2022.
 Finally, Councillor Louie French, Falconwood & Welling (Conservative) ceased to take an allowance after being elected at the Old Bexley & Sidcup by-election of 2021.
 He did, however, attend the final council meeting of the 2018-2022 term.